The Merriam-Webster definition of a system is:

 I’ve already mentioned the Buddhist concept of Dependent Origination and the Daoist view of the Yin and the Yang.

 I find that there is very little difference between these two traditions when it comes to their underlying picture of the cosmos.

 Yin and yang are opposing principles, concepts, ideas, or phenomena, such as black and white.

 Daoists believe there cannot be one concept without its opposite.
 For there to be an “up,” there must be a “down.”
-These two things are, of course, only what they are in relation to what the other is.
+These two things can only be what they are so long as they are in a relationship with one another.

 Black contains white and white contains black.